KozGit/DOOM-3-BFG-VR/README.txt

 	          Crosshair-	    A red crosshair will be projected into the world to aim with.

+	          Laser + Dot-	    Both the dot and the laser beam.

+	          Laser + Circle-	    Both the circle dot and the laser beam.

+	          Crosshair + Circle-	    Both the crosshair and the laser beam.

 	  Sight to Surface:

 	    If using one of the reticles instead of the Laser Sight, enabling this will align the reticle to the surface it hits.

+	  Laser Sight Source:

+	    Choose whether the laser sight comes out of the barrel, or an emitter elsewhere on the weapon.
+	    If the sight comes from somewhere else, you have to manually compensate an inch or two when you aim.

+	      Options:
+	        Laser Emitter-	  The laser sight comes from a different part of the gun, but is parallel to where the bullets will go.
+	                          You must take note of where the barrel is actually aiming relative to the laser for perfect shots.

+	        Barrel-	The laser comes out of the gun's barrel and shows exactly where the bullets will go.
+This makes aiming easier, but is less realistic.

 	  Haptic Feedback: